Ståle Solbakken: Return to Copenhagen

 On 21 August 2013, Solbakken returned as head coach of Copenhagen, two years after his departure.

 Solbakken had a seven-year reign at Copenhagen in which he won three championships in 2016, 2017 and 2019.
 However, due to a bad start to the 2020–21 Danish Superliga, poor domestic results during 2020 and a failure to qualify for the 2020–21 UEFA Europa League group stage, Solbakken was fired as manager on 10 October 2020.

 For his two tenures at Copenhagen, Solbakken was awarded the title as the 'Biggest Manager in Superliga History' by a jury of 38 experts on the Danish Superliga including former Danish national coach Morten Olsen and former football player Rasmus Würtz, who is accredited with most Superliga games played to date with 452 caps.

 Norway national team

 On 3 December 2020, Solbakken became the Norway international manager on a four-year deal, after the resignation of Lars Lagerbäck.
 In his first match the following 24 March, the side won 3–0 away to Gibraltar in 2022 FIFA World Cup qualification.
-Norway failed the qualify, and Solbakken criticised the decision to host the tournament in Qatar due to human rights issues and the manner of the vote; the Norwegian Football Federation sent only one representative, an analyst to monitor the team's next opponents, Spain.
+Norway failed to qualify, and Solbakken criticised the decision to host the tournament in Qatar due to human rights issues and the manner of the vote; the Norwegian Football Federation sent only one representative, an analyst to monitor the team's next opponents, Spain.

+Personal life

+His son Markus Solbakken is a footballer, who made his debut for the Norwegian national team under his father’s management in 2023.